AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

 } yield (resultA, resultB, resultC)
 ```

-I personally do not see advantage (maybe just yet).

 ---

-With [AsyncNinja](http://async.ninja/) you can do this:
+Now I personally do not see any advantage here because you can do the following using [AsyncNinja](http://async.ninja/):

 ```swift
 let futureA: Future<ResultA> = /* ... */